War3Evo/War3Source-EVO/README.md

 Make sure the same diretory you used install*.sh is the same directory you use this script in!

+These scripts download the git, compile the latest War3Source-EVO, and copy files to your server directory.

 * CSS ./updatecss.sh
 ```
 wget "https://raw.githubusercontent.com/War3Evo/War3Source-EVO/master/installcss.sh" -O updatecss.sh